ANINDITAPRIYADARSHINI/ICrave-creations/README.md

-# ICrave-creations-Assignment
+# ICrave-creations

-Assignment for ICrave Creations.
+ICrave Creations is an interior decor website.

 Tech Stack Used ->